Start My Answer

 Summary: You have 30 days to respond to a debt collection lawsuit in North Carolina.
 You should respond with a written Answer and assert your affirmative defenses.
 File the Answer with the court before the deadline.
 SoloSuit can help you draft and file an Answer to your North Carolina lawsuit in just 15 minutes.

-Chances are you haven't been sued before, let alone represented yourself in court.
-And hiring an attorney to help you out might be off the table just based on cost.
-Besides, if you had extra money lying around to pay an attorney you probably would have just paid off your debt in the first place!
+Chances are you haven't faced a lawsuit before, let alone represented yourself in court.
+Hiring an attorney might be too costly, and if you had the extra funds, you probably would have paid off your debt already.

 How does a debt lawsuit work in North Carolina?